 |

 Jim Leape is the William and Eva Price Senior Fellow and co-director of the Center for Ocean Solutions in the Stanford Woods Institute for the Environment, part of the Stanford Doerr School of Sustainability.
 At Stanford, Jim has led work on a wide range of ocean challenges, including research to develop insights and policy solutions to address illegal fishing, data and technology innovations for better management of ocean resources, and science and policy research to inform integration of blue foods into food system policymaking.
+Before coming to Stanford in 2014, Jim was Director General of WWF International and leader of the global WWF Network, one of the world’s largest conservation organizations with, at that time, six million supporters and 6,000 staff working in nearly 100 countries; he had previously served as executive vice president of WWF-US.
+In those roles, he worked with government, private sector and civil society leaders to advance progress on a wide range of sustainability challenges, from commodity production to biodiversity protection to climate change.

 Jim has also served as director of the conservation and science programs of the David and Lucile Packard Foundation, leading a range of philanthropic initiatives include efforts to advance energy policy in China, to support sustainable seafood, and to protect the Great Bear Rainforest of British Columbia.
 Earlier, Jim was a legal advisor to the United Nations Environment Programme in Nairobi, Kenya, Associate Professor at the University of Utah College of Law, and a litigator for National Audubon Society and for the US Department of Justice.